Love Will Tear Us Apart: Legacy

-"Love Will Tear Us Apart" was named NME Single of the Year in 1980, and was listed as the best single of all time by NME in 2002.
+The song was named NME Single of the Year in 1980, and was listed as the best single of all time by NME in 2002.

 In May 2007, NME placed it at number 19 in its list of the 50 Greatest Indie Anthems Ever, one place ahead of another Joy Division song, "Transmission".
 The song is also listed as being one of the 5 best indie songs of all time in the "All Time Indie Top 50".

 In 2004, the song was listed by Rolling Stone magazine at number 179 in its list of the "500 Greatest Songs of All Time".
 In 2011, the song was listed at number 181.
 In the 2021 update of the list, it had risen to 41.

 The song reached number 1 in the inaugural Triple J Hottest 100 music poll of 1989 and again in 1990.
 When being interviewed for New Order Story, Neil Tennant of the Pet Shop Boys stated that "Love Will Tear Us Apart" was his favourite pop song of all time.
 At Christmas 2011, listeners of Dublin's Phantom FM voted "Love Will Tear Us Apart" as their favourite song of all time.
 Furthermore, in 2012, in celebration of the NME's 60th anniversary, a list of the 100 Greatest Songs of NME's Lifetime was compiled, and the list was topped by "Love Will Tear Us Apart".
 Serbian rock musician, journalist and writer Dejan Cukić wrote about "Love Will Tear Us Apart" as one of the 45 songs that changed history of popular music in his 2007 book 45 obrtaja: Priče o pesmama.
 In 2015, the online magazine Pitchfork ranked "Love Will Tear Us Apart" seventh on its list of the "200 best songs of the 1980s".

 Following Curtis's suicide, his wife Deborah had the phrase "Love Will Tear Us Apart" inscribed on his memorial stone.

 In June 2013, Mighty Box Games released Will Love Tear Us Apart?, a browser-based video game that adapts every verse of the song into a level.

+Influence

+The song made a strong impression on songwriter and former Graduate frontman Roland Orzabal; it also inspired him to write more introspective and personal songs that would appear on Tears for Fears' 1983 debut album The Hurting.